-Represented by: Catherine Thompson, Regulatory Affairs Manager
+Represented by: Catherine Thompson, Head of Regulatory Affairs and Government Relations

 Fonterra is a leading multinational dairy company, co-operatively owned by 10,500 New Zealand farmer shareholders.
 Exporting approximately 98% of its shareholders' production, Fonterra is the world's leading dairy exporter, responsible for an estimated 21% of all Global Dairy Exports.
 Fonterra's global supply chain stretches from its shareholders' farms to consumers in more than 100 countries.
 Collecting approximately 17 billion litres of New Zealand milk a year, it manufactures and markets around 2.5 million metric tonnes of product annually, making it one of the world’s leaders in large scale milk procurement, processing and management.